inneandarinii/Data-Science-Project-3/README.md

 # Data-Science-Project-3

 I recently completed a project about weather prediction project using machine learning algorithms.
 This project aimed to forecast maximum temperatures based on historical weather data from Oakland International Airport, CA, USA.
-The data spanned from January 1, 1960, to February 5, 2022.

 🔍 Key Highlights:
 * Machine Learning Model: Utilizing Ridge Regression for weather prediction, considering factors such as PRCP, TMAX, and TMIN.